mitchadam/astar-battles/README.md

-Welcome to A*Star battle, a fun multiplayer game which pits human vs machine as each player must battle the 'finder' of the opponent.
+Welcome to A*Star battles, a fun multiplayer game which pits human vs machine as each player must battle the 'finder' of the opponent.